molily/molily.de/_posts/2020-11-21-testing-angular.md

 At the same time, we are writing an asynchronous spec.
 That is, Jasmine needs to wait for the Observable and the expectations before the spec is finished.

 Again, there are several ways how to accomplish this.
-We opt for Angular’s `fakeAsync` and `tick` functions, an easy and powerful way to test asynchronous behavior.
+We are going to use Angular’s `fakeAsync` and `tick` functions, an easy and powerful way to test asynchronous behavior.

 <aside class="margin-note" markdown="1">
   `fakeAsync` and `tick`
 </aside>

 `fakeAsync` freezes time.
-It prevents asynchronous tasks created by timers, Promises, Observables, etc. from being executed.
+It hooks into the processing of asynchronous tasks created by timers, intervals, Promises and Observables.
+It prevents these tasks from being executed.

 We then use the `tick` function to simulate the passage of time.
-All scheduled asynchronous tasks will be executed.
+The scheduled asynchronous tasks will be executed.
 We can then test their effect.

 The specialty of `fakeAsync` and `tick` is that the passage of time is only virtual.
-Even if 10 seconds pass in the simulation, the spec may still complete in a few milliseconds.
+Even if ten seconds pass in the simulation, the spec may still complete in a few milliseconds.

 `fakeAsync` wraps the function passed to `it`: